Terana caerulea: Description

 Terana caerulea is resupinate, meaning the fruiting body lies on the surface of the substrate, with the hymenium exposed to the outside.
 The fruiting body is 2–6 mm thick.
 It is dark blue with a paler margin, with a velvety or waxy texture when moist, but crusty and brittle when dry.
 The fruiting body is firmly attached to its growing surface except at the edges.
 In nature, the fungus surface is typically found pointing downward, which helps facilitate spore dispersal.
 It usually grows on dead deciduous wood, often ash, maple, oak and hazel.
 The spore print is white.
-Spores are ellipsoidal, smooth, thin-walled, hyaline or pale blue, with dimensions of 7–12 by 4–7 µm.
-The four-spored basidia are club-shaped, hyaline or blue, with dimensions of 40–60 by 5–7 µm.
+Spores are ellipsoidal, smooth, thin-walled, hyaline or pale blue, with dimensions of 7–12 by 4–7 μm.
+The four-spored basidia are club-shaped, hyaline or blue, with dimensions of 40–60 by 5–7 μm.

 Distribution

-The cobalt crust has a worldwide distribution in warmer climates, and has been reported from Asia, Africa, New Zealand, North America, the Canary Islands, Europe, Taiwan, Thailand, and Turkey.
+The cobalt crust has a worldwide distribution in warmer climates, and has been reported from Asia, Africa, New Zealand, Eastern North America, the Canary Islands, Europe, Taiwan, Thailand, and Turkey.